-Finding good tenants require a lot of time, effort, knowledge and experience.
-Real estate professionals can help reduce your risk and weed out bad lemons.
+Finding good tenants requires a lot of time, effort, knowledge and experience.
+Amit can help reduce your dilemma and weed out bad lemons.

-Tenants do not pay any fees to Amit's brokerage.
-Landlords are charged a renting fee.
+Tenants renting in Mississauga do not pay any fees to Amit's brokerage.
+Landlords are charged a renting fee instead.
 On a one year lease, a standard commission of one month rent plus HST applies.
-Tenant pays to the listing brokerage first and last month's rent in advance.
+The tenant pays to the listing brokerage first and last month's rent in advance.
 After deducting the one month rent and taxes, the balance is paid to the landlord.
-Amit will also request tenants, on behalf of landlords, to provide post dated cheques for the balance term of lease.
+Amit will also request tenants renting in Mississauga, on behalf of landlords, to provide post dated cheques for the balance term of lease.

-There are a lot of due diligence steps undertaken to shortlist tenants.
+There are a lot of due diligence steps undertaken to shortlist tenants renting in Mississauga.
 These steps include: tenant filling out a rental application form, checking on tenant's credit history, verifying his/ her job, referrals etc. For newcomers or new immigrants, with no job or credit history, the tenants are requested to provide proof of funds available that can convince landlords of regular rental payments.
 Newcomers are also requested to bring along a good reference letter from their previous bank from the last country of residence.
-Further, tenants may be asked to provide a guarantor in Canada who has a good credit and job.
+Further, tenants for homes or condos on rent in Mississauga may be asked to provide a guarantor in Canada who has a good credit and job.

 Once the lease has been signed and the landlord and tenant have met each other, brokerage's job ends.
-Should you choose to enjoy the fruits of your investment property and decide not deal with landlord/ tenant issues, Amit can offer you his property management services in Mississauga and area.
+Should you choose to enjoy the fruits of your investment property and decide not deal with landlord/ tenant issues, Amit can offer you his property management services in Mississauga and area (conditions apply).

 The lease contract is made to protect both the landlords and the tenants in accordance with the laws of Ontario.
 They include issue like who pays for utilities, who takes care of repairs and maintenance, tenants' compliance with bylaws of condominium buildings, insurance of unit and tenants' contents, smoking and pet policy, showing of property to prospective tenants/ buyers nearing end of lease term, rent increase as per rent increase guidelines of Ontario Province etc.

 Yes, this is possible, as long as both the parties agree.
-There can be brokerage fees involved if the same was mentioned in the listing agreement for lease.
+There can be brokerage fees involved for tenants in homes or condos for rent in Mississauga if the same was mentioned in the listing agreement for lease.
 A lease to buy option can also help a tenant purchase landlord's property.